 A typical weekly timetable

 Most students have up to two tutorials a week and are often, but not always, working on two papers simultaneously.
-Most students attend three to four lecture courses a week.
+Most students attend three to four lectures a week.
 In the first and second years, students will also attend interdisciplinary classes with both English and History tutors present, in preparation for the interdisciplinary bridge paper.
 For the final-year dissertation they will have an adviser from each discipline.

-CoursesFour papers are taken:
+CoursesFour courses are taken:

 Three written papers form the First University Examination, together with a submitted portfolio of two exam essays of 2,000 words for Introduction to English Language and Literature.